LogoLogo

 Media queries and pseudo classes

 You can use media queries and pseudo classes inside of the shorthand variable selector.
 In that case the generated variable names will include the pseudo class / media query parameters (or an alias).
-See the plugin's README for more detailed information.
+See for more detailed information.